Webbing of the fingers or toesSyndactyly; Polysyndactyly

 - Smith-Lemli-Opitz syndrome

-- Use ofthe medication hydantoin during pregnancy (fetal hydantoin effect)
+- Use of the medicine hydantoin during pregnancy (fetal hydantoin effect)

 When to Contact a Medical Professional

-This condition is normally discovered at birth and evaluated during the newborn hospital stay.
+This condition is normally discovered at birth while the baby is in the hospital.

 What to Expect at Your Office Visit